 Steps for Securing an Internship

 Step 1: Discuss internship opportunities.
-Meet with Dr. Kate Luther (email@example.com), internship professor, and/or Elli Pippin (firstname.lastname@example.org), Director of Career & Experiential Learning, to discuss internship opportunities.
+Meet with Dr. Kate Luther (firstname.lastname@example.org), internship professor, and/or make an appointment with an internship advisor at Alumni & Student Connections (email@example.com) to discuss internship opportunities.
 The department recommends that students begin researching internships at least a full semester before they plan to enroll in the course.

 Step 2: Contact internship sites.
 Students planning for a fall semester internship should start contacting potential internship sites by the end of the spring semester or early summer.
 Students planning for a spring semester internship should start contacting potential internship sites by early to mid-fall semester.
 Please note: If students are planning to apply for an internship at a law enforcement agency, they must apply months in advance so that their background check can be completed prior to the start of the semester.